 It can also get to the point where you fear the guilt of eating something “bad”, so you avoid being in situations where that might happen.
 So often I would miss out of spending time with friends because it involved food that would make me feel guilty – I was missing out on my life.
 For example when I went out for dinner last night.
 I could have let the fear of eating something a little less than nutritious overwhelm me, but I didn’t.
 I just relaxed, made the best choice I could and enjoyed it, as I knew it wasn’t an every day thing.

 Even if you are eating a healthy diet, there is still some guilt that could be felt around that.
 Are we eating enough organic food?
 Are we eating wild fish and not farmed?
 Is it local produce only?
 Not doing these things can still make us feel “bad”.

 The bottom line is, we have to do what we can.
 I don’t eat only organic and local food.
 Organic is expensive and being on a budget, that doesn’t always happen.
 I eat local as much as I can, but avocados don’t grow where I live, and I don’t want to not eat them – so I buy them brought in from other places.
 I have priorities though and I will always buy free range eggs, but that is just something that is important to me.

-– I arrange the food so it looks nice and pretty.
+- Arrange your food so it looks nice and pretty.
 This instantly makes me feel happy about eating.